oliverwelinodeback/4DFlowGAN/README.md

 # Generative Adversarial Networks for Super-Resolution 4D Flow MRI

-This repository provides the implementation and trained models accompanying the manuscript:  **"Potential and challenges of generative adversarial networks for super-resolution of intracranial 4D Flow MRI"**.
+This repository provides the implementation and trained models accompanying the manuscript:  **"Potential and challenges of generative adversarial networks for super-resolution in 4D Flow MRI"**.

 In this study, we investigate the use of GANs for denoising and super-resolving 4D Flow MRI data.
 We introduce a dedicated GAN architecture for velocity field super-resolution and conduct a systematic evaluation of three commonly used adversarial loss formulations - Vanilla, Relativistic, and Wasserstein - trained and validated on synthetic 4D Flow MRI data generated from patient-specific cerebrovascular in-silico models.